Seldorna/alx-low_level_programming/0x0B-malloc_free/README.md

 Write a function that concatenates all the arguments of your program.

 task-6(advanced)
-Write a function that splits a string into words.
+Write a function that splits a string into words..